-[36] Figure 3 gives the spatial variation of the background rates, based on the model formulation that it is stationary in time but nonhomogeneous in location.
-In fact, background seismicity often departure from stationarity, which may by influenced by changes of regional tectonic stress field.
-To understand how the background seismicity changes with, we can use the thinning procedure as mentioned in Section 2.3 to realize different stochastic version of declustered catalogues to detect the existence of changes of occurrence rates in these catalogues.
-Figure 2(c) show the epicenter maps and space-time plot of an example version of the background catalogues.
-It seems that there is a quiescent period in the background seismicity around the source of the 1999/9/21 Chi-Chi earthquake $(M_S7.9)$ from mid 1950s to mid 1990s, while the background occurrence rate in the eastern areas seems to be stationary.
-Similar patterns can be also find in the space-time plot for all of the events (Figure 2b).
-But the stationarity of the background catalogue cannot be easily figured out in eastern parts (projection distance more 130 km from Location A).
-[37] To discuss how the background seismicity changes with time in the next section, we can use the thinning procedure as mentioned in Section 2.3 to realize different stochastic versions of declustered catalogs and then detect the existence of changes of occurrence rate in them.
-However, the direct way is to calculate the cumulative background seismicity, where φ_i is the background probability defined in (18), and i runs over the events in some specified region.
+[45] Figure 3 gives the spatial variation of the background rates, based on the model formulation that it is stationary in time but nonhomogeneous in location.
+In fact, background seismicity often departs from stationarity, which may by influenced by changes of regional tectonic stress field.
+To understand how the background seismicity changes, we can use the thinning procedure mentioned in section 2.3 to realize different stochastic versions of declustered catalogues and to detect the existence of changes of occurrence rates in these catalogues.
+Figure 2c shows the epicenter maps and space-time plot of an example version of the background catalogues.
+It seems that there is a quiescent period in the background seismicity around the source of the 21 September 1999 Chi-Chi earthquake $(M_S 7.9)$ from the mid-1950s to the mid 1990s, while the background occurrence rate in the eastern areas seems to be stationary.
+Similar patterns can be also found in the space-time plot for all of the events (Figure 2b), although the stationarity of the background catalogue cannot be easily identified in eastern parts (a projection distance of more than 130 km from location A).

+[46] To discuss how the background seismicity changes with time in section 7, we can use the thinning procedure mentioned in section 2.3 to realize different stochastic versions of declustered catalogs and then detect the existence of changes of occurrence rate in them.
+However, a more direct way is to calculate the cumulative background seismicity, where φ_i is the background probability defined in (18) and i runs over the events in some specified region.
 Similarly, the cumulative clustering seismicity can be evaluated by

-$$S(t) = \sum{t_i < t} \varphi_i,\tag{27}$$
+$$S(t) = \sum{t_i < t} \varphi_i, \tag{27}$$

-$$C(t) = \sum{t_i < t} (1 - \varphi_i). \tag{28}$$
+$$C(t) = \sum{t_i < t} (1 - \varphi_i).$$ (28)

-If the model fits the seismicity well or the background occurrence rate is a constant function of time, the function S(t) defined by (27) increases approximately in a constant rate with the time t.
-If the slope of S(t) decreases, we call it quiescence in background seismicity, or simply background quiescence; otherwise, if the slope of S(t) increases, we call it an activation in the background seismicity, or simply background activation.
+If the model fits the seismicity well or the background occurrence rate is a constant function of time, the function S(t) defined by (27) increases approximately in a constant rate with time t.
+If the slope of S(t) decreases, we call it quiescence in background seismicity, or simply background quiescence; otherwise, if the slope of S(t) increases, we call it an activation in the background seismicity, or simply background seismicity, or simply background activation.